canalplus/rx-player/doc/api/Miscellaneous/Low_Latency.md

 When playing in low latency mode, it is still possible to rebuffer or pause the content, which could lead the user to being far from the live edge.

-As several applications could want several workaround to that possible issue (like updating the speed, seeking or just signaling the delay to the user), we choose to let that happen by default with the RxPlayer.
+As several applications could want several workarounds for that possible issue (like updating the speed, seeking or just signaling the delay to the user), we choose to let that happen by default with the RxPlayer.

-As an example, ou demo page choose the following strategy for now:
+As an example, our demo page chooses the following strategy for now:

 - When falling between 6 to 15 seconds behind the live edge, the playback rate is updated proportionally to our delay until we reach 3 seconds behind the live edge.